 David Trillo (Hon Secretary)

-David has been a member of the Society for at least 30 years and on the committee for the previous 18 months.
-David has lived in Islington for 40 years and during that time restored a house, brought up a family who could not afford to live in Islington, had a career in the City as an accountant in the Lloyds Insurance market, set up an active residents association and been active in different aspects of Islington life including campaigns to improve the built environment and social conditions and thoroughly enjoys all that Islington has to offer.
+David has been a member of the Society for at least 40 years and on the committee for more than 10 years.
+David has lived in Islington for 50 years and during that time has restored a house, brought up a family who could not afford to live in Islington, had a career in the City as an accountant in the Lloyds Insurance market, set up an active residents association and been active in different aspects of Islington life including campaigns to improve the built environment and social conditions and thoroughly enjoys all that Islington has to offer.
 The only problem is in the lack of snow and mountains.

 Andrew has been a resident of Islington since 1978 and a school governor since 1981.
-Andrew was the past chair of Islington Society from 1999 to 2010, a councillor and a member of the Planning Committee from 1990 to 1998 and a member of the London Forum of Civic Amenities Society, Planning and Transport Committee.
+Andrew was the past chair of Islington Society from 1999 to 2010, a councillor and a member of the Planning Committee from 1990 to 1998 and a member of the London Forum of Amenity and Civic Societies, Planning and Transport Committee.
 Andrew regularly writes about cricket and transport issues.

 Andrew is a retired television producer, programme editor and media company executive.
 He also spent ten years working to develop independent media in the Balkans after the collapse of the former Yugoslavia.
 He was born in the borough in 1947 and has lived in Tufnell Park since 1984.
 He is particularly interested in the preservation of Islington’s locally listed buildings and has been closely involved with the “Our Eyes on Islington” project which is reviewing the borough’s local list.